Home > How to Tips

 4. Save the recovered files to a different location.

-After that, check if you get back the System Library file.
-If not, continue to take the following ways to fix the Photos Cannot Find the System Photo Library error.
+After that, your System Library file must have come back.
+If not, try to take the following methods to fix the Photos Cannot Find the System Photo Library error.

 Five Methods to Fix Photos Cannot Find the System Photo Library

-Back to the point, here, we offer you five methods to help you fix the Photos Cannot Find the System Photo Library error and you can choose one of the given methods to try depending on your situation.
+Back to the point, five methods were given to fix the Photos Cannot Find the System Photo Library error.
+You can choose one of the methods based on your needs.

 Update your Mac/MacBook